 - Operational inspection of a forklift while the motor is running

-In this post, we have covered all the inspections included in this section, coming from the pre-operational inspection too the operational inspection.
+This post covers all the inspections included in this section, coming from the pre-operational inspection to the operational inspection.

-If the operator or the checker of the forklift comes up with the result of the undertaken inspection that the forklift is in need to have some servicing or repair, it only means that the forklift, in spite of its type, must be removed or eliminated from the service in as soon as the possible time.
+If the operator or the checker of the forklift comes up with the result of the undertaken inspection that the forklift is in need to have some servicing or repair, it only means that the forklift, despite its type, must be removed or eliminated from the service in as soon as the possible time.

 General Pre-Operational Inspection Items